Four-Note Chord Voicings

 For those of you who may be thinking of upping your guitar game, or introducing guitar to some budding rock stars, I can't think of anyone I'd entrust that to better qualified than Steve.

 Have questions?
-Click the button below and learn more about this course.
+Click the button below to learn more.

 What Steve Briggs says about the Four-Note Chord Voicings course